ISISComputingGroup/lewis-ess/README.md

 ### Brief Terminology

-`Devices` and `Adapters` are two independent concepts in Plankton.
+`Device`s and `Interface`s are two independent concepts in Plankton.
 The `Device` is model for the device behaviour and internal memory.
 A `Device` can be represented using a `StateMachine`, but it does not have to be.
 A `Device` does not include anything specific to the communication protocol with the `Device`.
-An `Adapter` provides a protocol binding to a `Device`.
-The `Device` and `Adapter` are created as part of a `Simulation` that provides a "heart beat" and other enviromental aspects.
+An `Interface` provides a protocol binding to a `Device`.
+The `Device` and `Interface` are created as part of a `Simulation` that provides a "heart beat" and other environmental aspects.

 ### What Does Plankton Let You Do?

-* Create new `Devices` to closely imitate the internal behaviour and memory of something
+* Create new `Device`s to closely imitate the internal behaviour and memory of something
 * Optionally make a `Device` work as a `StateMachine` via `StateMachineDevice` to to give rich behaviours
-* Create one or more `Adapters` over your `Device` to expose it an EPICS IOC, a TCP listener, or on any other bespoke protocol you like
+* Create one or more `Interface`s over your `Device` to expose it as an EPICS IOC, a TCP listener, or on any other bespoke protocol you like
 * Access and control the `Device` while it is running via a "back door"
 * Access and control the `Simulation` while it is running via a "back door"